AIwithSwift/AIwithSwift.github.io/_posts/2018-08-27-machine-learning-without.md

 Now these metrics are a point of much contention between specialists about which is most effective or correct under different circumstances, so we will just discuss some very common ones.
 Know that there are many more, both derivative of these and entirely different.

-First, we have a method used to compare inputs with *nominal* inputs **FINISH**
+First, we have a method used to compare inputs with *nominal* inputs.
+Because their possible values have equal similarity and dissimilarity, comparisons are made on whole sets of values at once to produce a rating of their similarity.

 The most common one *I have used*, and likely the most straightforward is **Jaccard** distance.
-This takes two inputs and calculates the "distance" between them as a score of similarity divided by difference.
+This takes two inputs and calculates the "distance" between them as a score of overlap divided by difference.

 <img src="https://raw.githubusercontent.com/AIwithSwift/AIwithSwift.github.io/master/assets/images/jaccard1.png" class="center-mid" />